joshbmarshall/sendle/README.md

 # Sendle API

-Interact with the Sendle API
+Interact with the Sendle API.
+Currently it is for getting quotes only.

 ## Installation